jtprince/portfolio/README.md

 # John T. Prince

-A few significant or interesting projects.
+A few significant or interesting projects that seem shareable at a high level.
 Unless noted, all visualizations are my work.

 See also: